leafar13/did-mobile-implementation-cordova/README.md

       }, transactionJson);

 ##### *declinePushTransactionAction*
-executes the action to decline the received transaction; it is useful to implement or control the visualization of the Push transaction.
+This method executes the action to decline the received transaction; it is useful to implement or control the visualization of the Push transaction.
-This method receives the TransactionInfo object as parameter to identify what transaction will be declined among all receide transactions.
+It the TransactionInfo object as parameter to identify what transaction will be declined among all receide transactions.
 This method receives 3 different parameters: 2 response callbacks and an TransactionInfo object.
 ##### Syntax
       declinePushTransactionAction : function(success, fail, transactionJson)